Updated: Mar 3

 Give your testers the confidence and time to adapt to the new environment.
 The change will not come in the first sprints.

 Unrealistic Expectations of Management

 The challenge of setting the right expectations of quality during an Agile project is probably one of the biggest for an Agile consultant.
-It all starts with a wrong approach where teams are expected to follow the same methods as they did in the traditional test environment, although they are now working very differently.
+It starts with a wrong approach where teams are expected to follow the same methods in the traditional test environment, although they are now working very differently.

 Once, I was involved in a project where one of the managers asked the team to share the whole test plan for the four-month project.
 Of course, this doesn’t fit into the new Agile environment where the product is incrementally tested.
 This simple example can explain how Agile teams can become very frustrated, as they are pushed to work in Agile methods by the same management that is still living in a traditional world.

-Work with management to establish goals and expectations that make sense in the Agile environment, but also fits the business needs.
+Work with management to establish goals and expectations that make sense in the Agile environment and fit the business needs.

 It is easier for management to reduce their negative impact if they have full transparency of what is going on in the development process.